sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

 screen won't work unless I upgrade to Adobe Cloud.
 SumatraPDF is faster to start up, faster at rendering long documents, and gives me exactly zero problems.
  - **For backups**: [OneDrive](https://www.microsoft.com/en-us/microsoft-365/onedrive/online-cloud-storage) and [Dropbox](https://www.dropbox.com).
 As a file sharing service, OneDrive for consumers is...meh.
 As a seamless backup service, it's very good.
 My PC could blow up tomorrow, I could have a replacement in three days, and my Documents folder would hook up to OneDrive and I'd be back in business.
 The nit is that cloud services have a habit of evaporating overnight.
 So, Dropbox is my archival service, *just* in case.
  - **Security, Anti-virus** etc: Microsoft's own suite is perfectly adequate for your PC.
 Ignore the desperate calls and back-handed attempts by some vendors to get you to install their stuff.
 Trust me, once you sign up for a 30-day trial of anything, that cruft is never leaving your PC.
 Avoid.
  - **Web browser**: [Edge](https://www.microsoft.com/en-us/edge) with [uBlock Origin](https://ublockorigin.com/) and [BitWarden](https://bitwarden.com).
 Edge does some skeevy things, like continually trying to populate my home page with fake news stories of the  "this one weird trick" and "you'll never believe what..." kind.
 But, it comes with Windows, supports plugins as well as Chrome, and runs very well on battery power when I'm unplugged.
 So, in keeping with the less-apps-installed-is-better rule, it gets a place. uBlock Origin is absolutely mandatory for all web browsers: Firefox, Chrome, Edge, whatever.
-The modern web is a cesspool of ads and it's a much calmer and faster experience to browse the web when you're not losing whole chunks of your screen and your attention to ads.
+The modern web is a cesspool of ads, and it's a much calmer and faster experience to browse the web when you're not losing whole chunks of your screen and your attention to them.

 ## Postscript
 Closely related to the concept of PC hygiene is the idea of maximizing the attention you give to productive parts of the computing